Creating, Viewing, Responding to, and Closing Queries

 By default, all queries will be distributed to the roles defined within the study configuration.
 Roles not included in the distribution will not see the query on the eCRF or in the Queries Report.

-Prequisite: User role does not have the permission "Prevent editing role distribution" enabled within the Query Management permissions.
+Prerequisite: User role does not have the permission "Prevent editing role distribution" enabled within the Query Management permissions.

-Closing A Query or Group of Queries
+Closing A Query

 Prerequisite: User must have access to Query Management, Close Query permission.

-Open the query dialog window from the form or from the Queries report
+Open the query dialog window from the form or from the Queries report.

 From the Queries Report: